Blog

 • Control Panel > Clock and Region > Date and Time

-Set "Set time automatically" and ensure that the time zone is correct.
+Set "Automatic time setting" and make sure the time zone is correct.

-7. Temporarily disable security programs and firewalls
+7. Temporarily disable your security software and firewall

 Some antivirus programs and firewalls may block the system's access to activation servers.